CateGitau/restaurant-recommendation-system/README.md

 # restaurant recommendation system

 This project is my Capstone project for the DSI 2020 training.
-The aim of the project is to create a restaurant recommender system that will be able to give suggestions of restaurants to users based on the restaurants reviews and previous restaurant the user has been to.
+The aim of the project is to create a restaurant recommender system that will be able to give suggestions of restaurants to users based on the restaurants reviews and previous restaurants the user has been to.

 There are three product features/ models for the system:
 - Location based recommender system